darklang/docs/docs/contributing/fsharp-for-dark-developers.md

 anotherFunction aString anInt aFloat
 ```

-## Dark vs F\#
+## Darklang vs F\#

 Darklang and F# are all influenced by OCaml.
 Though Darklang is currently a
-subset of these languages, Dark will continue to grow some more of their
+subset of these languages, Darklang will continue to grow some more of their
 features.
 We'll discuss the similarities and differences as we go through
 language features.

 ### Types

 F# is a strongly typed-languages.
-Dark aspires to be, but it doesn't have a
+Darklang aspires to be, but it doesn't have a
 type-checker yet.
 This shows the biggest difference in between working in these
 languages, that the compiler will refuse to compile if the types are wrong.